NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 somewhere, but we do not need to worry about the format and syntax of the data.
 Our main goal is express exactly how the data is to be represented in _our_ system.
-We do this be declaring information about the data we want to use (meta-data).
+We do this be declaring information about the data we want to use (metadata).
 In SOFT5, this formal metadata is described using the schema of SOFT5 Entities written in JSON notation.

 We start the work by defining an entity with the fields we want to use: